It’s no secret that the NXT women’s division is something special. These are the women that have ascended to the top of it.

 Charlotte won the Divas Championship at Night of Champions 2015 when she made Nikki Bella tap out to the Figure-8 to end her record-breaking reign.
 Charlotte made history at Wrestlemania 32 when she defeated Becky & Sasha to trade in her Divas Championship for the newly-created WWE Women’s Championship.
-Her status saw her drafted to Raw as their #2 pick, where she now trades the Raw Women’s Championship with Sasha on a regular basis.
+Her status saw her drafted to Raw as their #2 pick, where she traded the Raw Women’s Championship with Sasha a few times before moving to Smackdown.

 TV Defenses: v.
 Summer Rae (July 24 2014), v.
 Bayley (Takeover Fatal-4-Way, September 11 2014), v.
 Bayley (October 2 2014), v.
 Sasha Banks (Takeover R-Evolution, December 11 2014), v.
 Sasha Banks (December 25 2014), v.
 Sasha Banks via DQ (January 21 2015).

 3. Sasha Banks (February 11 2015 – August 22 2015)